Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Repositioning takes more planning (more modules)
+• Repositioning takes more planning because there are more modules

 Comfy 4-Seater Chaise Sectional